-I’ve seen this bottle countless times in Virginia and passed on trying it due to it’s generic name and plain label (shame on me).
-As is clearly states on the bottle this extravagantly hopped IPA was smooth and not overly bitter.
+I’ve seen this bottle countless times in Virginia and passed on trying it due to its generic name and label (shame on me).
+As is stated on the bottle this extravagantly hopped IPA was smooth and not overly bitter.
 By far one of the best IPA’s I’ve ever enjoyed.

 5. The 3 R’s (Reconnecting, Rejoicing, and Remembering)

 I came to San Diego for a wedding.
 But I left with something I named the three R’s.